 If needed, check out how to read guitar notation symbols.

-One thing to note about using these shapes is that whenever you have scales where you can use open strings, you will have to rearrange your fingers to play the shape.
-For example, if a shape includes the fingering 1, 3, and 4 on one string, you can play (open string), 1 and 3 instead.
+One thing to keep in mind when using these scale shapes is that open strings will require some finger adjustments.
+For example, if a shape uses the fingering 1, 3, and 4 on a string, you can substitute it with open, 1, and 3 instead.

-*Keep in mind that the following shapes can be shifted to any root note as long as it fits the fretboard depending on what scale you are playing.
-Adjust the notes for open strings whenever necessary.
+Keep in mind that the following shapes can be shifted to any root note, as long as they fit within the fretboard for the scale you’re playing.
+Be sure to adjust for open strings when necessary.

 Connecting shape 1